Swimfin: History

 Modern swimfins are an invention by the Frenchman Louis de Corlieu, capitaine de corvette (Lieutenant Commander) in the French Navy.
 In 1914 Corlieu made a practical demonstration of his first prototype for a group of navy officers, Yves le Prieur among them who, years later in 1926, invented an early model of scuba set.
 Corlieu left the French Navy in 1924 to fully devote himself to his invention.
 In April 1933 he registered a patent (number 767013, which in addition to two fins for the feet included two spoon-shaped fins for the hands) and called this equipment propulseurs de natation et de sauvetage (which can be translated literally as "swimming and rescue propulsion device").

-1959 Soviet postage stamp with image of finned recreational diver in tribute to the DOSAAF sport organisation.